fission-codes/spec/dialog/dialog/query-engine.md

   | Var := <UserDefinedAggFun> Var* : Atom
 ```

 Dialog's aggregation predicates compute a summary value over a relation for some set of variable bindings, called the grouping variables.
 This summary value is bound to the given variable.
-If this unifification fails, or if the aggregate function returns no result, then the search fails.
+If this unification fails, or if the aggregate function returns no result, then the search fails.

 Some aggregates, like `sum`, are parameterized over variables which are used to select components of the matched tuples, for aggregation purposes.
 Such parameters MUST be otherwise unbound, and MUST only appear once within the aggregated atom's arguments.